 Top Video Poker Casinos and Bonuses

-Below is a list of our recommended casino for video poker players.
+Below is a list of our recommended Internet casinos for video poker players.
 We specifically indicate the percentage of video poker wagers that count towards the bonus play through requirements.
 A “zero” means that no wagering on video poker is allowed if you are playing with a bonus.

 While all casinos offer bonuses, not every casino offers bonuses specifically for video poker.
 Even in the casinos that do offer bonuses, not all video poker games are covered.
 Another way that casinos cover their bases while offering bonuses for video poker games is the contribution of the games towards the wagering requirements.
 Unlike for slots, which usually have a 100% contribution towards wagering requirements, video poker wagers may contribute as little as 10% towards wagering requirements, or not at all.

 Video poker first made an appearance in the USA in the 19th century and has evolved into its current form, playable not just at land-based locations but also online casinos.
 The following is a timeline that outlines the brief history of video poker.